 3. “Treat your blog like a product or a brand.
 How can you make it stand out from the crowd?” — Brian Dean, Backlinko

 Brian and I recently sat down to chat on my podcast about how much blogging (and SEO) has been changing over the course of this year.
-And while we got into all kinds of tactical blogging advice about what it takes to create top-ranking blog content, he also zoomed to talk on a much higher level about how to stand out from a sea of competitors also blogging about the same topics as you are.
-Here's what Brian had to share:
+And while we got into all kinds of tactical blogging tips and advice about what it takes to create top-ranking blog content, he also zoomed to talk on a much higher level about how to stand out from a sea of competitors also blogging about the same topics as you are.
+Here’s what Brian had to share:

 “The first thing I’d focus on when launching a blog, is positioning.
 If you jump into the tactics without nailing this part, it’s going to be a huge struggle going forward.
 Look at your blog like a product or a brand.
 What’s going to make your blog different from what’s already out there?”